altunenes/easylab/README.md

 Low and High Spatial filter buttons applies Butterworth class of filter with given cutoff frequency.
 For details see the Psychopy: [Psychopy](https://psychopy.org/api/filters.html)

+Matplotlib doesn't work with pixels directly, but rather physical sizes and DPI.
+If you want to display a figure with certain pixel size, you need to know the DPI of your monitor.
+I added two labels; just enter your desired dimensions (it will be multiplied with 1000; for example, if you want 800x800 pixels enter the 0.8 for both labels).

 ![image](https://user-images.githubusercontent.com/54986652/142766685-48aac293-2889-4e0b-b0c7-01b5d6bdb1d0.png)